DataDog/system-tests/docs/scenarios/onboarding.md

 - **ONBOARDING_AWS_INFRA_KEYPAIR_NAME:** Set key pair name to ssh connect to the remote machines.
 - **ONBOARDING_AWS_INFRA_KEY_PATH:** Local absolute path to your keir-pair file (pem file).

-Opcionally you can set extra parameters to filter the type of tests that you will execute:

-- **ONBOARDING_FILTER_OS_DISTRO:** Test only on a machine type (for instance 'deb' or 'rpm')

 ## Run the scenario